Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/preparing-for-ada.checkpoint.md

-# Preparing for Ada Checklist
+# Preparing for Ada Checklists

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->